 Some say charity begins at home, and while it might, it does not mean we ignore those in strife overseas.

 With Rotary featuring in over 200 nations across the globe, the Rotary network is hugely influential so can really make a difference in times of trouble such as through the work of Worldwide Waterboxes and School In A Bag.

 Have a look HERE at our latest support for an international project.

 Rotary is not all about hard work!
-Whatever we do, we do with a smile on our faces as seen from these likely lads & lass working on the Rotary stall at the 2017 Drayton Street Fair.
+Whatever we do, we do with a smile on our faces as seen from these likely lads & lass having fun with Rotary .

 We forge friendships with likeminded people and the work we do together fosters life-long bonds.